-PROGRAMS OF STUDY INVENTORY
+PROGRAMS OF STUDY NARRATIVE PROGRAMS OF STUDY INVENTORY

 Perkins V calls for the creation of secondary to postsecondary sequences of academic and CTE coursework that help students attain a postsecondary degree or industry-recognized certificate or credential.
-As part of the Local Application, colleges are required to utilize the findings from the comprehensive local needs assessment to inform program of study decision-making.
+As part of the Local Application, colleges are required to utilize the findings from the CLNA to inform program of study decision-making.
 One of the eleven components of the Local Application requires colleges to provide a description of any new programs of study offering(s) that will be developed and submitted to the State for approval.
 As with the remainder of the components of the Local Application, colleges must describe planned activities that represent both yearly and long-term goals and objectives.
-Federal program of study requirements are listed below.
+Federal program of study requirements are listed at the end of this section.